LinuS-ChenG-png/LinuS-ChenG-png/README.md

 I am eagerly awaiting starting matriculation at the National University of Singapore, where I will be double-majoring in Mechanical Engineering and Computing.
 I am interested in exploring the rapidly advancing technologies like artificial intelligence, machine learning and quantum computing!

 # 🤸‍♀️ What I'm currently up to
-- Building at least 1 website application that can actually make a positive impact on someone's life 💪
+- Building website applications that make a positive impact on anyone's life 💪
 - Exploring the details and workings of all the applications of AI by looking into Nvidia 👀
 - Understanding quantum programming language and how to build, edit and invoke a quantum circuit through an open-source SDK (Qiskit) 🤔